Ollama Review: Run Any Model Locally

 Privacy: The Real Selling Point

 Use ChatGPT or Claude and your data travels to someone else's servers.
-With Ollama, nothing leaves your machine, the model runs on your hardware, fully offline if you want it.
+With Ollama, nothing leaves your machine (opens in a new tab), the model runs on your hardware, fully offline if you want it.

 That's why people reach for it on: